Trianon de Porcelaine

-The Trianon de Porcelaine (/fr/; French for Porcelain Trianon) was a short-lived structure constructed near the Palace of Versailles, and is considered to be the first Chinoiserie building in Europe.
-It was built in 1670 on the former site of the village of Trianon which Louis XIV of France had acquired in the 1660s to enlarge the grounds of his expanding palace.
+The Trianon de Porcelaine (/fr/; French for Porcelain Trianon) was a short-lived structure constructed near the Palace of Versailles in the Kingdom of France, and is considered to be the first Chinoiserie building in Europe.
+It was built in 1670 on the former site of the village of Trianon which Louis XIV had acquired in the 1660s to enlarge the grounds of his expanding palace.
 The structure comprised five wood-framed pavilions, decorated with blue and white ceramic tiles, and surrounded by formal gardens with extravagant displays of perfumed flowers.

 The Trianon de Porcelaine was demolished in 1687 and replaced by the more permanent Grand Trianon, which was constructed from stone and so is sometimes known as the Trianon de Marbre (Marble Trianon).

 Background

 The small village of Trianon was situated to the northwest of Versailles.
 As Louis XIV developed the former hunting lodge at Versailles into a royal palace, he also expanded its gardens and grounds, acquiring the land around Trianon between 1662 and 1665.
 He had the rural buildings of the village removed, and a new building was designed for the king by his architect, Louis Le Vau, with the construction was completed by Le Vau's assistant François d'Orbay.